diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 not require knowing anything about the hierarchical structure of the limits.
 There are limits that do not need this, like IP addresses allow-list, spam checks, configuration validation etc.

+We defined "Policy" as a stateless, functional-style, limit.
+It takes input arguments and evaluates to either true or false.
+It should not require a global counter or any other volatile global state to get evaluated.
+It may still require to have a globally defined rules / configuration, but this state is not volatile in a same way a rate limiting counter may be, or a megabytes consumed to evaluate quota limit.

 ## Hierarchical limits